dianapatrong/DE101_SQL/Lab1_DockerForDatabases/README.md

 ### What You Will Learn
 You'll learn how to:
 * Read a docker-compose.yml file
+* Mount volumes and how data is persisted through them
 * Create multiple databases in a docker container leveraging a docker-compose.yml file
 * Connect to different databases running inside the container using a db client
 * Connect to different databases running inside the container using the command line

 ## Let's get started

 ### Docker Compose
 In this folder there's a pre-defined [`docker-compose.yml`](docker-compose.yml) file, let's walk through the file to make sure you understand it.

+There are multiple clauses and keywords within this file:

 ```dockerfile
 version: "3"